Stainless Steel Surface Finish Guide: Types, Ra Values & How to Choose

 General Industrial

-2B is commonly used for stainless steel pipe, tanks, and process equipment.
+2B is commonly used for stainless steel sheet, stainless steel coil, tanks, and process equipment.

 Food & Beverage

 No.4 finish or Ra ≤ 0.8 µm finishes are widely used, often with passivation after fabrication.
-316 stainless steel and 316L stainless steel are common choices for more demanding hygienic environments.
+For food-contact applications, buyers can also review this food grade stainless steel guide.

 Pharmaceutical